DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 - Add support for coping data to the clipboard.
 - Support for custom Window Themes.
 - Support for high performance font rendering (Direct2D).
-- Video player & Audio player class will support for playing media directly from memory.
+- Video player & Audio player class will support playing media directly from memory.

 ## TODO List: